acareaga/electron-ocr/README.md

 ## Description

-The `electron-ocr` module provides an easy to use Optical Character Recognition library with Electron applications.
+The `electron-ocr` module provides an easy to use Optical Character Recognition library with Electron applications by leveraging the [Ocrad.js](https://github.com/antimatter15/ocrad.js/) library.

 ## Installation